Start, Pause, Resume, and Stop

 Start a run/debug configuration with the attached debugger (in the debug mode).

 If the application is already running, attach the debugger to it.
 This way of debugging is convenient if you develop the application in JetBrains Rider, but (for some reasons) are not able to launch it directly from your IDE.

-Set JetBrains Rider as the default just-in-time (JIT) debugger in your system, and start it each time a process calls for the JIT debugger.
+In Windows, you can set JetBrains Rider as the default just-in-time (JIT) debugger and start it each time a process calls for the JIT debugger.

-Select the run/debug configuration to execute, and then do one of the following:
+To use the currently selected configuration, do one of the following:

 Click on the toolbar.